Questions About the John Wayne Gacy Murders Remain Unanswered

 In December 1978, the bodies of 26 young boys were excavated from the crawl space of John Wayne Gacy’s Chicago area home as crowds of press and onlookers surrounding the property.
 Three more bodies were found buried outside his house, and Gacy verbally confessed to four more murders of victims later found in the Des Plaines River.
 One of the most infamous serial killers in American history, John Wayne Gacy is known as the “Killer Clown” who would torture, bind, rape, and murder young men that he picked up in the area.
-Peacock’s new docuseries John Wayne Gacy: Devil in Disguise features never before seen interview footage of Gacy in 1992 before his execution, and suggests that there’s likely even more to the infamous case than is widely known.
-The six part series covers Gacy’s background and life before his murder convictions, as well as the state of the case—in which six victims have not been identified—today.
+Last year, Peacock released a docuseries called John Wayne Gacy: Devil in Disguise, which featured never before seen interview footage of Gacy in 1992 before his execution, and suggested that there’s likely even more to the infamous case than is widely known.
+Now, with a new documentary called Conversations With a Killer: The John Wayne Gacy Tapes out on Netflix, here's the true story of the Gacy case, as well as an overview of the unanswered questions that linger to this day.

 When he was paroled a year and a half later in 1970, Gacy moved back to the Chicago area.
 After a few months of living with his mother, he purchased a house at 8213 West Summerdale Avenue in Norwood Park Township, where he’d throw parties and socialize with his neighbors.
 He was involved in politics and started his own construction business called PDM Contractors, for which he hired teenage boys to help.
-He also volunteered at hospitals and performed at parties as Pogo the Clown, a hobby he calls “relaxation” for him in the interview footage in the documentary.
+He also volunteered at hospitals and performed at parties as Pogo the Clown, a hobby he calls “relaxation” for him.
 He got married again in 1972 to Carole Hoff, who moved into his home along with her two daughters.
-At one point in the marriage she found wallets belonging to young men in his car, and in the documentary, recalls complaining to Gacy about the smell of death coming from under the house at this time.
+At one point in the marriage she found wallets belonging to young men in his car, and in Peacock's documentary, recalls complaining to Gacy about the smell of death coming from under the house at this time.
 The couple divorced in 1976.

 Gacy was arrested several times and investigated several times between his release from prison in 1970 and 1978, when he was finally caught and charged with murder.
 In 1971, Gacy was arrested when a teenager claimed that he had picked him up from a bus station and tried to force him to commit a sex act.
 That charge, however, was dismissed when the boy failed to appear in court.
 The police investigated Gacy in both 1975 and 1976 when two young boys who worked for Gacy disappeared on separate occasions, but did not find anything to link Gacy to the disappearances.
 The police staked out his home again when a 9-year-old child prostitute went missing in 1976.
 In 1977, 27-year-old Jeff Rignall accused Gacy of luring him into his car, chloroforming him, and driving him to his home, where he bound, beat, and raped him.
 Gacy was charged with battery, but let go.
 Then later that year, he was arrested again when a 19-year-old said Gacy kidnapped him at gunpoint and forced him to commit sexual acts.
 He was taken into custody, but not prosecuted after he admitted to the act but contested that it was non-consensual.